Best Organic Baby Formula: 2021 Buyers Guide

 HiPP UK Stage 1 is one of the best value organic formulas from Europe.
 It contains the same fantastic ingredients as HiPP Dutch Stage 1, with the sole exception of probiotics.
 HiPP UK Stage 1 is ideal for infants from birth to six months, either as a sole source of nutrition or in combination with breast milk.

 HiPP UK Stage 1 is made with organic skim milk, organic whey powder, and organic vegetable oils, providing all of the essential nutrients for a baby’s earliest months.
 It’s also full of vitamins, minerals, DHA, ARA, and prebiotics in the form of galacto-oligosaccharides, to boost the immune system and strengthen the gut microbiome.
-Like all HiPP formulas, HiPP UK is GMO free, and you won’t find corn syrup, soy, starch, refined sugar, or synthetic nutrients and preservatives in the formula.
+Like all HiPP formulas, HiPP UK is GMO free, and you won’t find corn syrup, soy, starch, refined sugar, and preservatives in the formula.

 - Best value organic European formula